reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 With all these changes made, a 3D design* for the entire structure of the robot was made, thus facilitating its visualization and analysis.

 ## Assembly Process
-Firstly, you fixate this piece into the chassis, then the second module tatata, and finally the third module tatata, and you connect up everything
+Firstly, you take the 3D Printed Chassis piece, and

 ## Elements
 ### 3D Printed
 > [!NOTE]
-> All of these pieces are printed in PLA plastic, with a filler level of tatata etc.
+> All of these pieces are printed in PLA plastic, with a thickness of 0.2mm and a filler level of between 20 to 50% (depends on the piece).

-- **Main Chassis**:
+- **Main Chassis**: It's the piece that contains and supports all the components found in the robot.

-- **Hex Motor Support Bracket**:
+- **Hex Motor Support Bracket**: A piece that helps fasten the Hex Motor to the Main Chassis structure.

-- **Servo Motor Support Bracket**:
+- **Servo Motor Support Bracket**: A piece that helps fasten the Servo Motor to the Main Chassis structure.

-- **HC-SR04 Support Bracket**
+- **HC-SR04 Support Bracket**: Present in the "Bumper" piece, it serves the purpose of supporting the HC-SR04 ultrasonic sensor and allow it to function efficiently.

 - **Bumper**: